markuched13/markuched13.github.io/posts/ctf/sabr/sabr.md

 ### Complex machine:
 ![1](https://raw.githubusercontent.com/markuched13/markuched13.github.io/main/posts/ctf/sabr/images/misc/complexmachine/1.png)

-So we’re given a remote service to connect to also lets check it out and note from the description is that we should call either win or flag function.
+We’re given a remote service to connect to also lets check it out and note from the description is that we should call either win or flag function.

 On connecting to it we see just like the previous simple machine cli but this time it has more commands that can be run.